guiguipp/broomball-react-app/README.md

 ## Draft
 ### Creating a game
 The Draft page displays upcoming and past games in separate lists.
 To create a game, click on a date in the date picker.
-Alternatively, you can enter a date in the input field (format needs to be: "YYYY-MM-DD").
+Alternatively, you can enter a date in the input field (date picker automatically adjust applies data format to: "YYYY-MM-DD").

 ### Curating the player list